Social Giving: The Fundraising Guide for Nonprofits

 The future of fundraising is here, and it’s taking place through in-channel engagement on social media.

-If you’ve been in the nonprofit sector for a while, you’ve seen drastic changes in how donors give to nonprofits.
+If you’ve been in the nonprofit sector for a while, you’ve seen drastic changes in how donors prefer to give to nonprofits.
 First, it was through mailed checks sent via direct mail.
-Then, online donation pages appeared on websites and credit and debit cards became the only tool needed to make a donation.
+Then, online donation pages appeared on websites and credit and debit cards became the only tools needed to make a donation.

 Now, we’re watching a third shift in how donors give happen.
 Now, donors prefer giving virtually and in-channel in the social networks on which they spend significant amounts of time.
-Of course, this refers to the “Donate” buttons on Facebook, Instagram, and Twitter; the Challenges on Facebook; the 24-hour giving days that are replacing formal galas and auctions.
+Of course, this refers to the “Donate” buttons on Facebook, Instagram, and Twitter, along with Facebook Challenges and 24-hour giving days that are replacing formal galas and auctions.

-This graphic illustrates the third shift in giving to social giving.
+This image illustrates the shift in donor giving from direct mail to website donation forms to social giving over the years.

-Jeremy Berman notes a number of reasons why digital-native, in-channel, social giving is on the rise:
+Jeremy Berman notes a number of reasons why digitally native, in-channel social giving is on the rise:

-• The “ease of giving” is a crucial determining factor in whether or not someone makes a donation.
-Giving on social media is frictionless— payment information is already loaded and supporters can make a gift with the click of a button.
+• “Ease of giving” is a crucial determining factor in whether or not someone makes a donation.
+Giving on social media is seamless—payment information is already loaded and supporters can make a gift with the click of a button.

 While some nonprofits have shied away from social media-based fundraising tactics in the past, it’s time to embrace what is quickly becoming the next wave of giving.